Last revision: 26/02/2023

 This document can only be used by the following type of companies:

-Note that this document can not be used by a company limited by guarantee as the company does not have shares.
+Note that this document can not be used by a company limited by guarantee as this type of company does not have shares.

 How to use this document

-The Companies and Allied Matters Act is applicable to this document.
+The Companies and Allied Matters Act, 2020 applies to this document.